Temtem-Interactive-Map/Temzone-Desktop/README.md

 In addition to the npm run build command, Nextron provides several other commands for building the application for specific platforms.
 These commands are:

-- `npm run build:all`: This command will build your application for all platforms (Windows, MacOS, and Linux).
+- `npm run build:all`: This command will build the application for all platforms (Windows, MacOS, and Linux).
-- `npm run build:win32`: This command will build your application for 32-bit Windows.
+- `npm run build:win32`: This command will build the application for 32-bit Windows.
-- `npm run build:win64`: This command will build your application for 64-bit Windows.
+- `npm run build:win64`: This command will build the application for 64-bit Windows.
-- `npm run build:mac`: This command will build your application for MacOS.
+- `npm run build:mac`: This command will build the application for MacOS.
-- `npm run build:linux`: This command will build your application for Linux.
+- `npm run build:linux`: This command will build the application for Linux.

 Each of these commands will create a production ready build of the application in the **dist** directory, with the specific platform as a subdirectory.